Kim V. Goldsmith

 Miles Franklin, Yarrangobilly, 1949 (Bill Lampe collection)

-When an old battered suitcase, passed down through three generations of Miles Franklin’s extended family, was opened in 2015 for the purposes of accessing some of the photos in the case, the discovery of a small, red pocket diary filled with the spidery writing of one of Australia’s most loved authors was cause for considerable excitement.
+When an old battered, blue suitcase, passed down through three generations of Stella Miles Franklin’s extended family, was opened in 2015 for the purposes of accessing some of the photos, the discovery of a small, red pocket diary filled with the spidery writing of one of Australia’s most loved authors was cause for considerable excitement.

 Miles Franklin lost diary State Library of NSW